This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 Let me say right now that the average age for a Contiki traveler is 18 to 27.

 Prague was the city I fell in love with.
-I was really awestruck by how beautiful that city is and how much more fun I had in Prague rather than Berlin.
-The food and beer in Prague I felt was better and there was more to do and see.
-When the tour ended, I really wanted to stay but alas I had to return to my life in California.
-That trip forever changed how I viewed traveling alone.
+I was awestruck by how beautiful that city is and how much more fun I had in Prague rather than Berlin.
+The food and beer in Prague was FAR BETTER than in Germany.
+I felt Prague had more to offer as there was more to do and see.

 Final Thoughts On Contiki: